 In 1986, three generations of Tammy’s family were deported from Queensland.
-Her mother was pregnant with Tammy at the time.
+Her mother. who was pregnant with Tammy at the time, was left behind to pick up the pieces.
 Since becoming a mother herself, Tammy has begun to reflect on the ways that trauma can be intergenerational, how it can reside in your DNA and be passed down.

 Assisted by the recollections of her mother Jenny Phang, and the storytelling of siblings Michelle and Benjamin Law, Tammy will document personal stories and histories to challenge, instigate and inspire conversations around forced migration.
 The project aims to develop new understandings between those who have lived experiences of deportation and the public.

 Tammy’s documentary photographic practice revolves around issues of migration, diaspora and cultural difference, informed by her experiences of being Asian Australian.
 Her work explores the complexities of displacement and the emotional, psychological and physical dislocations that occur.